 On November 21, 2022, the Mayor and City Council of Baltimore, Maryland, filed a lawsuit in the Circuit Court for Baltimore City naming the Company and RJR Tobacco, as well as Philip Morris USA, Altria Group, Liggett Group LLC and a Maryland-based distributor, as defendants.
 RJR Tobacco was served with the complaint on December 13, 2022.
 Plaintiff, a municipality, alleges that the defendants manufactured, distributed and sold nonbiodegradable cigarette filters with knowledge that consumers would discard used filters on public property owned by the plaintiff, and further alleges that the defendants failed to warn consumers of the alleged environmental impacts of littered filters.
 Plaintiff asserts causes of action for alleged violation of state and municipal civil and criminal anti-littering and dumping laws, trespass, strict liability and negligent design defect, public nuisance, and strict liability and negligent failure to warn.
 Plaintiff seeks among other relief unspecified damages (including punitive damages) for costs allegedly incurred removing discarded cigarette filters from public property, and for alleged damage to land and natural resources and property value diminution, along with fines under state and municipal laws.
-Defendants have yet to respond to the complaint.
+On February 3, 2023, Philip Morris USA filed a notice of removal of the litigation to the federal district court in Baltimore, Maryland.
+The plaintiff moved to remand the case back to the Circuit Court for Baltimore City on March 20, 2023.
+On January 19, 2024, the case was remanded back to the Circuit Court for Baltimore City.
+Briefing on preliminary motions is ongoing.